-It is important that they learn to recognise threats and develop appropriate strategies to mitigate those threats.
+It's important that they learn to recognise threats and develop appropriate strategies to mitigate those threats.

-It is much better to have sound decision making than rely on inadequate aeroplane performance to provide escape options.
+It's much better to have sound decision making than rely on inadequate aeroplane performance to provide escape options.

 The minimum descent altitude for this exercise is restated (refer CFI).